The Acoustic Chapel Sessions: Tour and promotion

 Farnham toured the album nationally in October and November 2011 in intimate venues with smaller audiences than his large stadium shows.
 Patrick McDonald of Adelaide Now said of the tour, "Magic was the right word.
 For all the flack he cops about endless comebacks, it would truly be a crime if 'The Voice' was ever silenced."

-A music video of "Pressure Down" was released to further promote the album.
+A music video of "Pressure Down" taken from the DVD was released to further promote the album.

 Review

 Jon O'Brien of AllMusic gave the album 3 out of 5.
 He said that the majority of the album adheres to the "if it ain't broke.." approach but complimented the conviction on "Pressure Down" which abandons its synth-heavy AOR sound in favor of a subtle and soulful gospel vibe, and "Two Strong Hearts", which transforms the impassioned MOR staple into a seductive slice of lounge-pop.
 O'Brien did comment that the acoustic setting meant some of his bigger/bolder tracks lost their anthemic appeal, in particular "Age of Reason" and "You're the Voice" which removes the bagpipe solo that made it so memorable.